MustafaUtkuAydogdu/UCatchYourCourse/group/atun_melis_log.md

 ****
 ### 18.04.2020
 ****
-We talked about how we will do our project, what tools we will use, etc. We also divided the work between oour group members.
+We talked about how we will do our project, what tools we will use, etc. We also divided the work between our group members.

 ### 25.04.2020
 ****